CameronBodine/PINGMapper/docs/gettingstarted/Installation.md

 ## Step 2

 Now for the scary part!
 We are going to open a command prompt so that we can submit a series of commands to Miniconda.
-At this time, the prompt is the primary interface for installing and running PINGMapper.
 If you want to gain some familiarity with navigating with the prompt, you can watch this video:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/9zMWXD-xoxc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>